 It is important you do not respond to or click any links in spam, phishing or suspicious emails, in particular emails that ask you to provide your username and password details.

 Phishing emails often try to create a sense of urgency by saying things like:

-If you receive a spam or phishing email, please forward the email to: email@example.com and promptly delete the email.
+If you receive a spam or phishing email, please forward the email to email@example.com and promptly delete the email from your inbox.

 Reporting a security incident

 All suspected information security incidents or activities involving inappropriate use of ICT facilities must be reported by calling the CITS Service Desk on ext 9000 if you are a staff member, or by calling the Student Helpdesk on ext 1222 if you are a student.